fboes/aerofly-weather/README.md

 ------------

 1. Make sure you have [Node.js](https://nodejs.org/) with at least version 6 installed.
 Call `node -v` to see your current version.
-1. Download this repository.
-1. Run `npm install` to install all required dependencies.
-1. Run `npm link` to have this package available globally.
-1. ~~Run `npm install -g aerofly-weather` to install Aerofly-Weather.~~
+1. Run `npm install -g aerofly-weather` to install Aerofly-Weather.

 Usage
 -----